SimphiweNkabinde/object-oriented-programming-core-concepts/README.md

 ## 5. Polymorphism

 Polymorphism means "many forms".
 It signifies the ability of an object or method to take on _"many forms"_.
 It allows a **single interface or class to represent different data types or behaviors**.
+Polymorphism promotes code reusability.
+It improves readability and maintainability by centralizing behavior, simplifying code and making updates easier.
+It also promotes abstraction by hiding implementation details.

 #### Run-time Polymorphism